CHEER-Hub/cheerkf/docs/shovels_permit_data.md

 ## Access Method (Direct)
 - The processed data are available as parquet files by the state in DesignSafe, with and without the suffix "-C".
 The suffix indicates whether the **Unusable** attributes are ommited or not.
 See [link.](https://www.designsafe-ci.org/data/browser/projects/PRJ-4392/workdir/%2FBuildings%2FPermit_Data_Cleaned%2FStates)
+- The data format for stored files is .parquet, explicitly chosen for various reasons, such as reduced memory usage and ease of searching by the user's chosen region.
+However, the Jupyter notebook returns both .csv and .parquet files for convenience.
+Still, .parquet files are recommended for analyzing this type of data.
+You can find useful resources on Parquet files in general at [link](#https://parquet.apache.org/).
+- If you're interested in working with Parquet files in Python, Pandas and GeoPandas can be used to process .parquet files just like other formats, following the same syntax.

 ## Data Usage Form
 - To keep track of research activities related to this data, please **fill out the Google Form**:
   [Form Link](https://docs.google.com/forms/d/e/1FAIpQLScd733Tc6RolmnzLT9DV03IZrJvQsyH5JtQTCejk6X1IvhP9Q/viewform?usp=dialog).
 - Recorded responses are saved in the following Google Sheet:
   [Responses Link](https://docs.google.com/spreadsheets/d/11RlY_4f1IOXg-s1axi441tGfrTRSRQyT2H7fgiO_CKo/edit?resourcekey#gid=650003670).

 Thank you for your cooperation!